vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Already here we introduce an optimization for the `track_id` field:

-- We do not want to compute any rank-features for the `track_id` so so we declare this by setting [rank: filter](../reference/schema-reference.html#rank).
+- We do not want to compute any rank-features for the `track_id` so we declare this by setting [rank: filter](../reference/schema-reference.html#rank).
 This setting can save resources when matching against the field.
 - We do not want to tokenize the `track_id` field, we want to match against the